19 Iceland Apps I Would Recommend You Download Before Your Trip

 An alternative to purchasing a data plan is getting a portable Wifi hotspot from a company like Trawire.
 Some car or campervan rental companies may have this option as an add on.
 You pay a daily rate to rent a Mifi device you can then connect your phones and all your devices to.

 This will be your best option if you don’t have an unlocked phone or don’t want to go through the hassle of signing up for an international plan.
-Keep in mind the daily fees are going to be more expensive than purchasing an Icelandic SIM card, but the trade off is you can connect multiple devices.
+Keep in mind the daily fees are going to be more expensive than purchasing a local eSIM, but the trade off is you can connect multiple devices.

 Our experience: